Food waste bin

 How to use your kitchen caddy

-Residents in the north (PDF 2.8MB) of Central Bedfordshire are provided with a small 7 litre brown kitchen caddy and larger 20 litre brown collection container for their food waste.
+Residents in the north (PDF 2.3MB) of Central Bedfordshire are provided with a small 7 litre brown kitchen caddy and larger 20 litre brown collection container for their food waste.

 We collect food waste weekly on the same day as your other waste collections; just follow these 2 steps:

-- line your small kitchen caddy with the liners provided.
-DO NOT use carrier bags.
-If you run out of bags, please use newspaper to wrap your food in
+- line your small kitchen caddy with the polythene food waste bags provided.
+Please DO NOT use any other type of carrier bags.
+If you run out of the polythene food waste bags please wrap any food waste inside newspaper

 - when it is full, tie the bag and put it into your larger outside 20 litre food waste caddy